 Estrada shuts down struggling Mariners as Toronto rolls 5-1

+Estrada shuts down struggling Mariners as Toronto rolls 5-1Toronto Blue Jays starting pitcher Marco Estrada walks into the dugout at the end of the seventh inning of a baseball game after Seattle Mariners' Mitch Haniger hit a double to break up Estrada's no-hitter, Saturday, Aug.
+4, 2018, in Seattle.
+(AP Photo/Ted S. Warren)

-SEATTLE — The Seattle Mariners can't seem to get their struggling bats back in a groove and end their freefall in the AL playoff picture.
+SEATTLE (AP) -- The Seattle Mariners can't seem to get their struggling bats back in a groove and end their freefall in the AL playoff picture.

 Toronto's Marco Estrada became the latest to leave Seattle's batters baffled, using his mix of offspeed pitches to take a no-hitter into the seventh inning of the Blue Jays' 5-1 win over the Mariners on Saturday night.